Don't let the bad guy's spam your web forms!

 Everyone is familiar with regular email spam: The bad guys get hold of your email address and the next thing you know your inbox is filling up with all kinds of junk.
 Web-form-buddy can help prevent that as it allows you to keep your email address completely excluded from your web pages (unlike many other form scripts where your email address has to be present in a hidden field in the source HTML and where hackers can easily harvest it!).

-- They think they can get links to their spam sites published on your web pages
+- They think they can get links to their spam sites published on your web pages.

-Of course, just like regular spam, most form spam is stupid - and you're going to think "who on earth falls for this stuff"?
+Of course, just like regular email spam, most link spam is stupid - and you're going to think "who on earth falls for this stuff"?
 In particular you're going to wonder "just how do these idiots think that by completing my web forms with lots of junk they are ever going to benefit from it or get me to do anything that might help them in any way?".
 But there is a twisted, commercial logic behind modern-day form spam which runs like this:

 - Modern search engines such as Google rely heavily on inbound links to rank web pages in their index